boazbk/tcs/lec_01_introduction.md

 We see that computers have not made algorithms obsolete.
 On the contrary, the vast increase in our ability to measure, store, and communicate data has led to a much higher demand for developing better and more sophisticated algorithms that can allow us to make better decisions based on these data.
 We also see that to a large extent the notion of _algorithm_ is independent of the actual computing device that will execute it.
-The digit-by-digit multiplication algorithm is vastly better than iterated addition, regardless whether the technology we use to implement it is a silicon based  chip, or a third grader with pen and paper.
+The digit-by-digit multiplication algorithm is vastly better than iterated addition, regardless whether the technology we use to implement it is a silicon-based  chip, or a third grader with pen and paper.

 Theoretical computer science is concerned with  the _inherent_ properties of algorithms and computation; namely, those properties that are _independent_ of current technology.